Spandana565/terraform-sample-project/README.md

 The steps to run this code are as follows:
 - Install Terraform
-- Set the variables in the .tf files and .tfvar files.
+- Set the variables in the .tf files and .tfvar files
 - Run Terraform
+- Run Jenkins or the web application as desired

 ## Install Terraform
 Terraform can be downloaded and installed from the official website: